5 easy ways to go plastic free at home

-And when it comes to produce, choose loose, seasonal fruit and veg that can be packaged in your reusable produce bags, rather than pre-packed good.
+And when it comes to produce, choose loose, seasonal fruit and veg that can be packaged in your reusable produce bags, rather than pre-packed goods.

 Takeaway coffee cups

-Single-use plastic coffee cups are not recyclable.
+Single-use plastic coffee cups are not recyclable through kerbside systems.
 They’re lined with plastic and/or wax, which is very difficult to separate from the paper, and they’re also often contaminated with coffee and milk residue.